ParkerBywater47/ParkerBywater47.github.io/software_manual/gauss_elim_square_in_place.md

 **Description/Purpose:** This routine performs gaussian elimination on a square matrix.
 Swaps rows when necessary.
 This routine acts "in place", that is, it will change the data stored in the arguments given.

-**Input:** A square matrix represented which is an instance of my Matrix class [here](./Matrix.cpp).
-This array is overwritten to contain the reduced form.
+**Input:** A square matrix which is an instance of my Matrix class [here](./Matrix.cpp).
+The contents of this object are overwritten to contain the reduced form.

 **Output:** This routine returns the row echelon form of the matrix.